nodejs/mentorship/README.md

 - Attend the kickoff meeting.
 - Identify 1-3 career goals.
-- Meet with their mentor for at least one hour every three weeks.
+- Meet with their mentor for at least one hour every month.
 - Drive activity towards career goals (have a “growth attitude”).

 ### General Mentorship Details